Contact information

 • Google Scholar Indexes the full text of journal articles, books and other materials on academic or research web sites

-• Project MUSE Search Full text articles in scholarly humanities and social sciences journals.
+• Project MUSE Search Searchable full text articles in scholarly humanities and social sciences journals

-• JSTOR Searchable, archival collection of core scholarly arts, humanities and social sciences journals
+• JSTOR Searchable, archival collection of the full text of key scholarly arts, humanities and social sciences journals

-• Arts & Humanities Citation Index A multidisciplinary index to the journal literature of the arts and humanities.
-Some of the disciplines covered include Architecture, Art, Dance, Folklore, Language, Linguistics, Literature, Music, Philosophy, Radio, Television, & Film,Theatre.
+• Arts & Humanities Citation Index Indexes the journal literature of the arts and humanities.
+Some of the disciplines covered include Architecture, Art, Dance, Folklore, Language, Linguistics, Literature, Music, Philosophy, Radio, Television, & Film,Theatre

 Theses & dissertations